jonthegeek/rapid/README.md

 [![R-CMD-check](https://github.com/jonthegeek/rapid/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/jonthegeek/rapid/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Convert an API document (APID), such as one that follows the [OpenAPI Specification](https://spec.openapis.org/oas/v3.1.0), to an R API definition object.
+Convert an API description (APID), such as one that follows the [OpenAPI Specification](https://spec.openapis.org/oas/v3.1.0), to an R API description object.
 The R object belongs to a new [S7](https://rconsortium.github.io/S7) class, `rapid`, which enforces a strict, opinionated schema.